 1. New York City

-New York City is known for having some of the highest rhinoplasty prices in the country.
+NYC is known for having some of the highest rhinoplasty prices in the country.
 The average cost in NYC ranges from $8,000 – $15,000, with top surgeons in Manhattan charging up to $25,000 for complex procedures.
-Factors driving these prices include:
+Factors driving these prices include high cost of living, concentration of renowned plastic surgeons, and strong demand for cosmetic procedures in a city with cultural emphasis on appearance.

 2. Beverly Hills